Scarsdale diet

 The Scarsdale diet, a high-protein low-carbohydrate fad diet designed for weight loss, was created in the 1970s by Herman Tarnower and named for the town of Scarsdale in Westchester County, New York where he practiced cardiology.
 The diet was first described in Tarnower's 1978 book The Complete Scarsdale Medical Diet.
 Tarnower wrote the book with self-help author Samm Sinclair Baker.

 Overview

 The diet is similar to the Atkins diet and Stillman diet in calling for a high-protein, low-carbohydrate diet, but also emphasizes the importance of fruits and vegetables.
 The diet restricts certain foods but allows an unrestricted amount of animal protein, especially eggs, fish, lean meats and poultry.
 The Scarsdale diet is low-calorie, restricted to 1,000 calories per day, and should be followed for seven to fourteen days.

-The Complete Scarsdale Medical Diet was originally published in 1978 and received an unexpected boost in popular sales when its author, Herman Tarnower, was murdered in 1980 by his jilted lover Jean Harris.
+The Complete Scarsdale Medical Diet was originally published in 1978, and received an unexpected boost in sales after Tarnower was murdered in 1980 by his jilted lover Jean Harris.
 During her trial, Harris' lawyer argued that she had been the book's "primary author".